chaubeyshriya/Whatsapp_chat_analyzer/README.md

 Text Processing: Regular Expressions, WordCloud, Emoji Analysis
 Libraries: urlextract, wordcloud, emoji, seaborn

-🧾 How It Works
+🧾 **How It Works**
 1. Export Chat from WhatsApp
-   Go to your WhatsApp chat → Tap on the three dots → More → Export Chat → Without Media Save the .txt file
+   Go to your WhatsApp chat → Tap on the three dots → More → Export Chat → Without Media \n Save the .txt file

 2. Upload the File